slotdawg/ts2020/peer/peer.rst

    .. figure:: images/cloud4.png

 #.
 On the **Storage Information** page, you will see one of two pages.
-If another participant sharing your Files cluster has already done the Peer lab, you will be able to select their **Existing Credentials** as shown here.
+If another participant sharing your Files cluster has already done the Peer lab, you can select their **Existing Credentials** as shown here.

    .. figure:: images/cloud5.png